Second Chance Loans logo

 1F Cash Advance is a licensed financial services provider operating in Ohio since 2019, with physical locations in Cleveland, Columbus, and Cincinnati.
 The company specializes in short-term small loans designed for emergency expenses and income gaps, targeting borrowers who may have limited credit options.
 They operate both in-store and online, serving the Cleveland market from their location at 700 West St. Clair Avenue.

-The company distinguishes itself through transparency about loan terms, trained loan specialists, and explicit compliance with Ohio's 28% APR cap and $1,000 payday loan limit.
+The company distinguishes itself through transparency about loan terms, trained loan staff context, and explicit compliance with Ohio's 28% APR cap and $1,000 payday loan limit.
 They market accessibility for bad-credit borrowers and emphasize quick processing (5-minute applications).
 The website includes a direct acknowledgment that these loans are not intended for long-term financial problems and recommends credit counseling for ongoing issues.

 Services & Features